-If you have a company looking to take advantage of the Angel Tax Credit
+If you’re a founder interested in pre-qualifying your company for the Angel Tax Credit

 Part of a multi-pronged approach to capital formation, the Angel Tax Credit (ATC) is one of many ways that LaunchTN works to create a more favorable environment for early-stage investment.

 Through education and awareness of programs like the ATC, LaunchTN hopes to fill the gap in early-stage funding by incentivizing new angel investment and encouraging continued positive momentum for existing angel investors.

 The Angel Tax Credit Incentive Program is applied to Hall Income Tax payers who invest their own money to support potential high-growth, early-stage companies, thereby playing a key role in Tennessee’s entrepreneurial ecosystem.

 The Angel Tax Credit benefits investors by connecting them with prequalified early-stage companies, which lowers risk and boosts return, and encourages early-stage capital formation where it is most needed.